-Today we will be focusing on how to properly edit audio files in a digital audio workstation.
+Today we will be focusing on how to edit audio files in a digital audio workstation properly.
 There are a few things you can do to finesse your projects to keep your audio as clean and undistorted as possible.
-We will be taking a look at choosing the best takes, controlling the noise floor, fading your audio files in and out and using automation to adjust levels.
+We will be taking a look at choosing the best takes, controlling the noise floor, fading your audio files in and out, and using automation to adjust levels.

-Fading audio files – Another way you can control the noise floor is by fading your audio files in and out when there is no audio on the track.
-For example, when you have several audio files starting and stopping throughout your session, there will be noticeable drop-outs between files, and you will subconsciously notice the background go from an empty room tone on the file to dead space the moment the audio file cuts out.
+Fading audio files – Another way to control the noise floor is by fading your audio files in and out when there is no audio on the track.
+For example, when you have several audio files starting and stopping throughout your session, there will be noticeable drop-outs between files.
+You will subconsciously notice the background go from an empty room tone on the file to dead space the moment the audio file cuts out.
 One good way to avoid this (or at least to stabilize the sound) is to add fades to the front end and back end of each audio file.
-This way, there will be a smooth fade in/fade out on your audio files, rather than sudden and distracting dropouts.
+This way, there will be a smooth fade in/fade out on your audio files rather than sudden and distracting dropouts.

-Hopefully this will help you to better manage and edit your session while you are working, and show you a few tricks that you can incorporate into your arsenal to get that industry-competitive sound.
-Make sure to follow us on twitter @iamjambot and @_signaturesound in order to keep up with everything we are doing here at the studio, and check back every Monday for a new article.
-Seeya next week!
+Hopefully, this will help you to manage better and edit your session while you are working and show you a few tricks that you can incorporate into your arsenal to get that industry-competitive sound.
+Make sure to follow us on Twitter @iamjambot and @_signaturesound in order to keep up with everything we are doing here at the studio, see ya!